 Based on reports submitted by the Investigative Committee, we have been pursuing reforms in three areas.

-We have yet to be able to thoroughly find out why improper conduct in quality assurance continued for decades at certain plants and why no one could stop such practices.
+We have yet to be able to thoroughly find out why improper quality control practices continued for decades at certain plants and why no one could stop such practices.
 I believe, however, that our organizational culture prevented people from speaking out against improper practices, thereby leading them to lose their sense of conscientiousness for ensuring quality and ultimately causing them to engage in such practices.

 Some of them were uncertain as to whether reforms can really be achieved through their own visions at the beginning, but the atmosphere changed after holding repeated discussions that fostered a sense of unity for team members to make changes themselves.
 When I talk with the positive and enthusiastic team members, I myself often feel energized too.
 Although reforms do involve difficulties, we will not be afraid to go ahead with a strong will to carry out actions through to the end.

-Robust Policies announced in April 2022 are the guiding principles for the Mitsubishi Electric Group Corporate Culture Transformation that Team Sousei proposed to the company.
+Robust Policies announced in April 2022 are the guiding principles for organizational culture reform that Team Sousei proposed to the company.
 Members from Team Sousei and executive officers are currently visiting business sites in Japan to hold briefings so that they can spread the policies to each and every employee.
-We have also formed a transformation-project team in each business group to ensure the promotion and implementation of reforms.
+We have also formed a transformation-project team in each business group or division to ensure the promotion and implementation of reforms.

 In fiscal 2023, we will introduce several measures as part of our efforts to reform communication, including building human relationships irrespective of individuals’ positions.
 These measures include addressing everyone by the neutral honorific "-san" rather than addressing them by their titles, and by gradually implementing one-on-one meetings to promote communication between superiors and subordinates.
 Since assuming the position of the CEO, I am currently on my second round of visiting all the sites of Mitsubishi Electric to engage in dialogues with employees.
 For this second round of visits, I aim to talk one-on-one, while gathering about 20 employees from each job level in groups to exchange opinions as a two-way meeting.
 I will listen to a variety of opinions through these dialogues and I will utilize them for various future reforms.